 (Note that with the exception of the catamaran service from Venice to Croatia, the rest of the ferries you can take from Italy to Croatia are car ferries that also have passenger service.
 If you’re leaving from Venice, there’s no car ferry to Croatia.)

 Flying from Italy to Croatia

 When I first started researching the article about how to get from Italy to Greece, I assumed that the ferries would be the cheapest option – or at least be competitively priced with the airlines.
 But what I found is that the all the budget airlines that have sprung up in the last decade or so have really made flying relatively short distances within Europe much more cost-effective, and sometimes significantly cheaper than any other method of transportation.

 With the routes between Italy and Croatia, this is true to a certain extent – although because the distance from Italy to Croatia by boat is much shorter, the ferries are still worth considering from a budget standpoint, especially if you’re already on one of the eastern coastal cities of Italy where the ferries leave from.
 If your last stop in Italy is one of the cities from which a budget flight leaves, on the other hand, then flying may be your best option budget-wise.
 It’s almost always going to be your best option time-wise since many of the ferries take 8+ hours.

 The budget airlines I’ve found with routes connecting Italy and Croatia are:

-- easyJet – Milan to Dubrovnik, Milan to Split
+- easyJet – Milan to Split, Pisa to Zadar

 As far as schedules go, remember that even though you’ll be seeing a flight that lasts less than two hours between Italy and Croatia, because it’s international travel (Croatia’s not yet part of the EU) you’ll need to factor in extra time spent at the airport and getting to and from the airport, as well.
 Be sure to weigh all that when you’re thinking about how much time a flight could potentially save over a ferry.